-Conferring of Degrees Degrees are conferred only at commencement at the end of the academic year.
-If a student has completed all the requirements for a degree prior to that time, a letter will be issued certifying that the graduate degree program has been completed and that the degree will be conferred at the next commencement.
+Conferring of Degrees Degrees are conferred only at commencement at the end of each academic year.
+If a student has completed all degree requirements prior to that time, a letter will be issued certifying that the graduate degree program has been completed and that the degree will be conferred at the next commencement.

-In unusual circumstances, a student may appeal any of the Regulations of the Graduate College by written request to the Dean of the Graduate College and the Executive Committee of the Graduate Faculty.
+In unusual circumstances, a student may appeal any of the Policies of the Graduate College by written request to the Dean of the Graduate College and the Executive Committee of the Graduate College.